 The insulating cotton-mesh layer under the reflective top provides airflow, which is crucial to protect the dog from heat.
 If you are looking into buying a cheaper Aluminet vest, be sure it does have this underlayer; otherwise, it will just reflect the dog's body heat and does more harm than good.

 Checking the Chillybuddy Cooling vest with a thermal camera shows the reflecting effect over the coat.
-Since this isn't actively cooling the dog, the thermal camera didn't show a significant surface temperature difference under the vest vs. on other parts of the dog after an hour walk on the sun.
+Since this isn't actively cooling the dog, the thermal camera didn't show a significant surface temperature difference under the vest vs. on other parts of the dog after a half-hour walk on the sun.

-I expected to see some difference on the “sunny” vs. “shady” parts, so I repeated the same experiment on a second, sunnier but cooler day.
+If we look closly enough, there is a very small difference under the coat but I expected to see a more significant tempreture difference on the “sunny” vs. “shady” parts.
+I repeated the same experiment on a second, sunnier but cooler day.
 Surprisingly, I got the same results.
-On the other hand, Mia seemed to take longer to “warm up” when wearing it, and when checking her fur with my palms, her fur under the coat felt slightly less hot - but definitely not cool.
+On the other hand, when checking her fur with my palms, her fur under the coat felt slightly less hot - but definitely not cool.
 While the uncovered hair was radiating heat, the parts under the vest were just simply warm due to warming up on a hot day.

 I was very interested to see how another reflective vest compares to this result.